openorclose/posts/README.md

 It is safe to say that one of the requirements for perfection is imperfection.

-Even more so when the imperfection is openly recognised and not hastily patched up.
+Even more so when imperfections are left alone, not afraid to be judged.

-Because patching up a language is easy, but patching up human laziness is not.
+Because fixing a language is easy, but fixing human laziness is not.

 ### The == operator

 The `==` operator is so well known and well laughed at by everyone that I did not bother explaining it.
 Just use `===`.

-The `==` operator has a million rules to remember, and a possible motivation of such insanity was to have programming amatuers more willing to take a step into the language and start creating dynamic pages.
+`==` has a million rules to remember, and a possible motivation of such insanity was to have programming amatuers more willing to take a step into the language and start creating dynamic pages.

-For example, a simple game where a user had to guess the mystery number:
+For example, a simple game where a user has to guess the mystery number:

 ```javascript
 // Days of this are long gone thankfully